Stratton Oakmont, Inc. v. Prodigy Services Co.

 Stratton Oakmont, Inc. v.
 Prodigy Services Co., 23 Media L. Rep. 1794 (N.Y.
 Sup.
 Ct.
-1995), is a 1995 U.S. New York Supreme Court decision holding that online service providers could be held liable for the speech of their users.
+1995), is a decision of the New York Supreme Court holding that online service providers can be liable for the speech of their users.
 The ruling caused controversy among early supporters of the Internet, including some lawmakers, leading to the passage of Section 230 of the Communications Decency Act in 1996.

 Facts

-Prodigy, an early online content hosting site, hosted a bulletin board called Money Talk on which anonymous persons could post messages about finance and investing.
-In October 1994, an unidentified user on Money Talk created a post claiming that Stratton Oakmont, a securities investment banking firm based in Long Island, New York, and its president Danny Porush, had committed criminal and fraudulent acts in connection with a stock IPO.
+Prodigy, an early online content hosting site, featured a bulletin board called Money Talk on which anonymous persons could post messages about finance and investing.
+In October 1994, an unidentified user on Money Talk submitted a post claiming that Stratton Oakmont, a securities investment banking firm based in Long Island, New York, and its president Danny Porush, had committed criminal and fraudulent acts in connection with a stock IPO.
 Stratton Oakmont sued Prodigy as well as the unidentified poster for defamation.

 Court ruling

 Stratton Oakmont argued that Prodigy should be considered a publisher of the defamatory material, and was therefore liable for the postings under the common law definition of defamation.
 Prodigy requested a dismissal of the complaint, on the grounds that it could not be held liable for the content of postings created by its third-party users.
 This argument cited the 1991 precedent Cubby, Inc. v.
-CompuServe Inc., which had found CompuServe, an online service provider, not liable as a publisher for user-generated content.
+CompuServe Inc., which had found CompuServe, an online service provider, not liable as a publisher of user-generated content.

-The Stratton court held that Prodigy was liable as the publisher of the content created by its users because it exercised editorial control over the messages on its bulletin boards in three ways: 1) by posting Content Guidelines for users; 2) by enforcing those guidelines with "Board Leaders"; and 3) by utilizing screening software designed to remove offensive language.
+The Stratton court held that Prodigy was liable as the publisher of the content created by its users because it exercised editorial control over the messages on its bulletin boards in three ways: 1) by posting content guidelines for users; 2) by enforcing those guidelines with "Board Leaders"; and 3) by utilizing screening software designed to remove offensive language.
 The court's general argument for holding Prodigy liable, distinguishing from the CompuServe case, was that "Prodigy's conscious choice, to gain the benefits of editorial control, has opened it up to a greater liability than CompuServe and other computer networks that make no such choice."